adbayb/quickbundle/README.md

 ## 💙 Acknowledgements

--   The backend powered by [ESBuild](https://github.com/evanw/esbuild) to make blazing fast builds.
+-   The backend is powered by [ESBuild](https://github.com/evanw/esbuild) to make blazing-fast builds.
 A special shoutout to its author [Evan Wallace](https://github.com/evanw) and [all contributors](https://github.com/evanw/esbuild/graphs/contributors).
 -   The zero-configuration approach was inspired by [microbundle](https://github.com/developit/microbundle).
 A special shoutout to its author [Jason Miller](https://github.com/developit) and [all contributors](https://github.com/developit/microbundle/graphs/contributors).

 <br>